 Ever since I can remember, I had goals.
-Without even knowing the definition of goal, or having an adult explanation, I knew.
+Without even knowing the definition of goal or having an adult explanation, in my heart I knew.
 In kindergarten when anybody asked me that predictable question.
 “What do you want to be when you grow up little Tony?”

 “I want to be President of the United States.”

 Please forgive my innocence.
 I obviously didn’t know better (I was five.)
 I thought of the highest goal imaginable and I set my mark.
 I wanted to achieve something noteworthy.
-My upbringing was less than spectacular, and I didn’t know it yet, but dreaming proved instrumental in any achievement.
+My upbringing was less than spectacular, and dreaming was all I had.
+So, I dreamed and dreamed.

 Struggle became quite familiar.
 Our broken family crippled by financial problems.
 I would close my little eyes and imagine a better life.
 A life where my mom didn’t need food stamps, a life where we didn’t need to ride the bus, and a life where Santa didn’t skip our house.

 Over the years, my goals evolved.
-Graduate college, move out of the hood, help my mom, and start my own company.
-I’m proud to say, Total Body Project has helped hundreds enhance their lives.
-Our recent goals consist of our first fitness device, a new personal training course, and a new pregnancy book.
+Graduate college, move out of the hood, help my mom, and start my own company to name a few.
+I’m proud to say, Total Body Project has helped hundreds improve their lives.
+Our recent goals consist of our first Get Me Skinny training course, and our newest book, Get Me Skinny…Again.

 In 2016, Robert and I crossed the Boston Marathon with my biggest laugh yet.